yakanet/generator-jangular/README.md

 ### Package your application
 ```
-$ grunt
-$ mvn install
+$ mvn install -Pbuild
 ```
-After executing these 2 commands, you should be able to find your war in the target directory.
+After executing this command, you should be able to find your war in the target directory.

 ### Getting To Know Yeoman